allegroai/clearml-docs/docs/release_notes/ver_1_7.md

 ### ClearML SDK 1.7.2
 **New Features and Improvements**
-* Support running jupyter notebook inside a git repository (repository will be referenced without uncommitted changes and jupyter notebook will be stored on plain code as uncommitted changes)
+* Support running Jupyter Notebook inside a git repository (repository will be referenced without uncommitted changes and Jupyter Notebook will be stored on plain code as uncommitted changes)
-* Add jupyter notebook fail warning
+* Add Jupyter Notebook fail warning
 * Allow pipeline steps to return string paths without them being treated as a folder artifact and zipped [ClearML GitHub issue #780](https://github.com/allegroai/clearml/issues/780)
 * Remove `future` from Python 3 requirements